alyssa-lee/alyssa-lee.github.io/_posts/2023-09-05-design-of-everyday-things.md

 layout: post
 title: The design of everyday things
 date: 2023-09-05
-description: why it's not your fault that you can't figure out how which way to turn that shower handle (Donald A. Norman, originally published 1998)
+description: why it's not your fault that you can't figure out how to open doors (Donald A. Norman, originally published 1998)
 tags: books
-categories:
+categories: blog
 ---

 ![The design of everyday things (book cover)](../../../assets/img/the-design-of-everyday-things.jpg){: style="float: right; margin: 5px 20px; max-width: 200px"}